-The EIS also evaluates a No-Build Alternative, which considers how the transit system would operate if the proposed project were not built.
-The No-Build Alternative provides a baseline against which to measure the impacts of the build alternatives.
+The EIS also evaluates a No Build Alternative, which considers how the transit system would operate if the proposed project were not built.
+The No Build Alternative provides a baseline against which to measure the impacts of the build alternatives.

 The discussion that follows states the proposed project's purpose and need, compares the levels of impact that would result from each build alternative, and describes design features and measures that would avoid, reduce, or mitigate impacts.
 Sound Transit's goal is to preserve and promote a healthy and sustainable environment by minimizing adverse impacts to people and the natural and built environments.
-The methodologies used to evaluate impacts are generally described in the introduction to each subsection of Chapter 3 in the Draft EIS.
+The methodologies used to evaluate impacts are generally described in the introduction to each subsection of Chapter 3 in the Final EIS.

-Final design and construction of the project are currently scheduled to begin in 2024.
-Sound Transit expects the facility could be open for operation between 2032 and 2037, depending on the alternative selected to be built.
+Final design and construction of the project are scheduled to begin later in 2024.
+The forecasted in-service date is between 2032 and 2037, depending on the alternative selected to be built.
 However, this schedule could change, resulting in a delayed opening or the construction of OMF South in phases to reach full operational capacity over time.
-See Figure ES-11 for more information about project milestones.